gottfried-github/nodejs-ecommerce--sketch/notes.md

     3. additionally, we can ignore `enum` errors for `isInSale` (which is the only field these errors are possible for), because that keyword is used to make a logical distinction, based on which to choose schema, not to actually specify allowed values
 2. If `isInSale` satisfies one of the schemas, then the schema which doesn't have the `enum` error for `isInSale` is the appropriate schema.

+## Type-validating `itemInitial` in `_validate`
+An `objecId` can actually be not only a string.
+For example, if I pass to `validate` an `itemInitial` of an instance of `ObjectId`, it will return a type error.
+The same will happen for any of the other types, acceptable by `ObjectId`.
+To avoid this, I should not set the `string` type restriction.

 # Setup
 ## The role of `migrate-mongo` in this project
 I only use the `create` command to create migration files.
 This doesn't seem to be connecting to the database, and using the `url` option in the config.
 So I commented it out entirely.